Vido/pingo/README.rst

 To use ``pingo``, the first step is to instantiate a ``Board``.
 Each Pingo driver is a concrete board subclass, for example, ``pingo.rpi.RaspberryPi`` and ``pingo.arduino.ArduinoFirmata`` are two such classes.

 Pingo can automatically detect the board in most common cases.
-If the script is running on a supported board, ``pingo.detect.MyBoard()`` returns an suitable board instance.
+If the script is running on a supported board, ``pingo.detect.get_board()`` returns an suitable board instance.
 If Pingo is running on an unsupported machine (eg. a notebook), it will try to find a connected Arduino using the Firmata protocol via USB and -- if successful -- will return a ``pingo.arduino.ArduinoFirmata`` instance.

 Once you have a board instance, it's possible to access its pins through the ``board.pins`` dictionary: